zebrium/ze-docker-log-collector/README.md

 ## Testing your installation
-Once the docker log collector software has been deployed in your environment, your container logs and anomaly detection will be available in the Zebrium UI.
+Once the docker log collector software has been deployed in your environment, your container logs and incident detection will be available in the Zebrium UI.

 ## Contributors
 * Brady Zuo (Zebrium)